 No Precise Targeting

-The first and foremost drawback of a static ad is that it is only there to reach a wide audience and basically not target them and prompt them into converting.
+The first and foremost drawback of a static ad is that it is only there to reach a wide audience and basically not target or prompt them into converting.
 It lacks interaction because users cannot respond to an ad that is fixed on the site/ app.

 Limited Scope of Personalization